 Since the emergence of electrical systems in the late 1800s, society has met most of its electricity generation needs with fossil fuels.
 The process?
 Burn coal, oil, or gas.
 Heat water to create steam.
 Use the steam to turn a turbine that rotates a generator to get electrons moving.
 Today, electricity production gives rise to 25 percent of heat-trapping emissions globally.

 How can we generate electricity for the whole world without burning fossil fuels?
 How do the means of transmitting, storing, and efficiently using electricity need to evolve?

-These questions are critical for addressing emissions, especially given the current push to “electrify everything,” from cars to home heating, needing clean power on which to run.
-A mosaic of solutions is required, centered around electricity efficiency, production, and a more robust electrical system.
+These questions are critical for addressing emissions, especially given the current push to “electrify everything,” from cars to home heating.
+We need a mosaic of solutions, centered around electricity efficiency, production, and a more robust electrical system.

 To enable the transition to renewable electricity production and use, the broader electricity system also needs to evolve and upgrade.
 Flexible grids for transmission and effective energy storage make it possible to better balance electricity supply with demand.

 As we look forward, an electricity transformation is undeniably possible.
 Already, a shift away from coal-powered electricity is underway in the U.S., the United Kingdom, and much of Europe.
 The price is dropping, and economics favor wind and sun over fossil fuels in many places—further accelerating the transition.
 The speed of transformation is the issue at hand.
 We must start with renewable sources in places where electricity is just being installed.
 And we must curtail and supplant 19th- and 20th-century forms of production more rapidly—including the large pipeline of proposed new coal plants—while ensuring that the future of clean electricity is equitable and empowering for all.